sunnyvalechha/Kubernetes-Commands/README.md

 # Daemonsets and Stateful sets

-A DaemonSet ensures that on all nodes run a copy of a Pod.
-As nodes are added to the cluster, copy of Pod are added to them.
-As nodes are removed from the cluster, that copy should be deleted.
-Deleting a DaemonSet will clean up the Pods it created.
+* A DaemonSet ensures that on all nodes run a copy of a Pod.
+* As nodes are added to the cluster, copy of Pod are added to them.
+* As nodes are removed from the cluster, that copy should be deleted.
+* Deleting a DaemonSet will clean up the Pods it created.

-We can only create daemonset through yaml file, there is no seprate command of Imparitive approach to create DS.
+* We can only create daemonset through yaml file, there is no Imparitive approach to create DS.

-We do not need to mention Replicas count here as daemonset automatically create a copy of pod on every node automatically and delete once the node is removed from the cluster.
+* We don't need to mention Replicas count as daemonset automatically create a copy of pod on every node automatically and once deleted the pod is removed from the cluster.

-Some typical uses of a DaemonSet are:
+- Some typical uses of a DaemonSet are:

 * running a cluster storage daemon on every node
 * running a logs collection daemon on every node